 Click To Open Rate

 You can use the metric to know how effective the email content is working, and this indicator will help you in getting insights into your email performance.

 Also, you get a valuable understanding of how your message, design, and CTA are affecting the recipient and how these elements interact with them.

 CTOR focuses on the content that you use for email marketing campaigns.

 Not just that, you can track the CTOR to get help for the A/B testing effort.
 This can help you in designing the content which is better and more effective for the result.

 Spam Complaint Rate

-When you are calculating the email metrics, you need to keep the spam folder in consideration.
+When you are calculating the email metrics, you need to take the spam folder into consideration.

 Before you think about what is wrong, you need to monitor the spam complaint rate you are getting in order to discover if you have the reports of your emails or not.

-According to data, if you are getting 1 report per 1000 emails or the complaint rate is 0.1%, it’s considered to be good.
+According to data, if you are getting one report per 1000 emails or the complaint rate is 0.1%, it’s considered to be good.